matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 }
 ```

-6. Executing transactions from L1 requires the caller to pay some fee to the operator.
+6. Executing transactions from L1 requires the caller to pay some fee to the L2 operator.

 Firstly, the fee depends on the length of the calldata and the `ergsLimit`.
 If you are new to this concept then it is pretty much the same as the `gasLimit` on Ethereum.
 You can read more about zkSync fee model [here](../zksync-v2/fee-model.md).

 Secondly, the fee depends on the gas price that is used during the transaction call.
-So to have the predictable fee for the call, we need to fetch the gas price explicitly and stick to it.
+So to have a predictable fee for the call, we need to fetch the gas price explicitly and use the obtained value.

 ```ts
 // Imports